-The SAS® Macro Language is a powerful tool for extending the capabilities of the SAS System.
-This hands-on workshop presents numerous tips and tricks related to the construction of effective macros through the demonstration of a collection of proven Macro Language coding techniques.
-Attendees learn how to process statements containing macros; replace text strings with macro variables; generate SAS code using macros; manipulate macro variable values with macro functions; handle global and local variables; construct arithmetic and logical expressions; interface the macro language with the DATA step and SQL procedure; store and reuse macros; troubleshoot and debug macros; and develop efficient and portable macro language code.
+The SAS® Macro Language is a powerful feature for extending the capabilities of the SAS System.
+This presentation highlights a collection of techniques for constructing reusable and effective macros tools.
+Attendees are introduced to the techniques associated with building functional macros that process statements containing SAS code; design reusable macro techniques; create macros containing keyword and positional parameters; utilize defensive programming tactics and techniques; build a library of macro utilities; interface the macro language with the SQL procedure; and develop efficient and portable macro language code.